-6.2 Pupils: the teaching of online safety
+5.2.
+Pupils: the teaching of online safety

 Online safety guidance will be given to pupils on a regular basis.
-The school continually looks for new opportunities to promote online safety and regularly monitors and assesses pupils' understanding of it.
+We continually look for new opportunities to promote online safety and regularly monitor and assess our pupils' understanding of it.

 The school provides opportunities to teach about online safety within a range of curriculum areas and IT lessons.
-Educating pupils on the dangers of technologies that may be encountered outside school is also be carried out via PSHE and RSE lessons, by presentations in assemblies, as well as informally when opportunities arise.
+Educating pupils on the dangers of technologies that may be encountered outside school will also be carried out via PSHE / RSE, by presentations in assemblies, as well as informally when opportunities arise.

 From Year 3 pupils are formally taught - at an age-appropriate level - about recognising online sexual exploitation, stalking and grooming, the risks, and of their duty to report any such instances they or their peers come across.
 This is repeated yearly and adapted to be age appropriate.
-Pupils can report concerns to the DSL or to any member of staff at the school.
+Pupils can report concerns to the DSL and any member of staff at the school.